nodemailer/haraka-plugin-wildduck/README.md

 For antispam, WildDuck supports [Haraka's Rspamd plugin](https://www.npmjs.com/package/haraka-plugin-rspamd).
 WildDuck uses Rspamd output to route messages marked as spam to the Junk mailbox.

 This plugin includes SPF and DKIM support.
 You should not enable Haraka's built-in SPF or dkim_verify plugins.

+## License

+European Union Public License 1.1 ([details](http://ec.europa.eu/idabc/eupl.html)) or later

+> WildDuck plugin for Haraka (`haraka-plugin-wildduck`) is part of the Zone Mail Suite (ZMS).
+Suite of programs and modules for an efficient, fast and modern email server.